Seven Threats To Your Estate

-I recently interviewed Hugh Woodrow of the Cronin Law Firm, located in Bloomfield Hills, Michigan.
-We discussed the topic of Seven Threats To Your Estate.
-The following scenarious are all situations that people find themselves in and are important issues to be aware of.
+Hugh Woodrow of the Cronin Law Firm discusses the topic of Seven Threats To Your Estate.
+The following scenarios are all situations that people find themselves in and are important issues to be aware of.

 - Losing control or access to your assets.
 This can happen when you least expect it.
 It can be due to an accident, a medical emergency such as a heart attack or stroke.

 - Not knowing the law.
 It is important to talk to an expert attorney regarding estate planning and elder law.
 Looking up a form on the internet is not the right answer.